vinayakgajjewar/et-pipeline/doc/setup.md

 ## Create a project

-The easiest way to start is to clone the beast-examples project from BitBucket.
+The easiest way to start is to clone the beast-examples project from BitBucket and you might also want to base it on a stable verison of the code.

     git clone https://bitbucket.org/eldawy/beast-examples.git
+    cd beast-examples
+    git checkout -b mybranch 0.2.0

 Instead, if you really want a fresh project, then you can initialize a project using Maven: